Vertex AI is powerful.

 Yes.
 Vertex AI Agent Builder supports external API tool calls, and you can integrate model outputs with non-GCP systems through Cloud Functions, Pub/Sub, or direct REST calls.
 We have connected Vertex AI pipelines to Salesforce, HubSpot, Snowflake, and various internal tools.
 The integration layer is usually where the real engineering work lives, and it is a core part of what we build.

-Make Google Vertex AI actually earn its license fee.
+Make Google Vertex AI actually earn its keep.

-Tell us your two biggest bottlenecks and we'll send back a custom Google Vertex AI implementation blueprint - by email, no call required.
+Tell us about your firm and we'll send back your Google Vertex AI AI Opportunity Assessment - by email, no call required.

 • No call required, no obligation